LeslieDancey/FME_Desktop_Advanced/fanouts.md

 Taking the elevation example again, here the output is a different dataset for each elevation value.

 This results in a series of DXF datasets, each of which has one elevation’s worth of contours on one layer.

+A Dataset Fanout is defined in the Navigator window in Workbench, under a Writer’s Advanced Parameters.

+Like a Feature Type Fanout, there is a parameter to select the attribute to fanout on.
+However, there are also parameters to let the author define a prefix and suffix for the fanned-out file names.